 Theatre of Marcellus with shops in 1880.
 From Krautheimer

 no need to search for the remains of antiquity.
 They were ever present: the Pantheon, the Colosseum . . . the ruins of the great thermae and of the palaces of the Palatine; the remains of the temples on the forum and the Campus Martius, the forums themselves, those of Nerva, Augustus, Trajan; the triumphal arches and the monumental columns of Marcus Aurelius and Trajan, the mausolea of Hadrian and Augusuts, the obelisks . . .
 Ancient sculpture, too, was plentiful: the reliefs on the triumphal columns and arches . . .
-Wall paintings, mosaics, and stucco decoration must have been accessible in the ruins of the Golden House, on the Palatine, in the vaults of the Colosseum - many lost to us but surviving in their medieval reflections.After further turmoil in the 9th and 10th centuries, large scale building activity resumed in the 11th.
+Wall paintings, mosaics, and stucco decoration must have been accessible in the ruins of the Golden House, on the Palatine, in the vaults of the Colosseum - many lost to us but surviving in their medieval reflections.After the turmoil of the 9th and 10th centuries, large scale building activity resumed.
 As Krautheimer points out, while not a commercial center, Rome:

 The hoi polloi of Romans and visitors, especially pilgrims, would be overwhelmed by the sheer size of a building or a colossal statue surviving in fragments and spin strange yarns about it . . .